JimmFly/JimmFly/README.md

 - 👋 Hi, I’m Fly Gor
 - 👀 I’m interested in programming,fitness and anime.
 - 🌱 I’m currently learning TS.
-- 💞️ I'm looking for a job where I can grow fast.
+- 💞️ I'm  an intern at AFFiNE.
 - 📫 How to reach me:
 - Wechat:13008857268
 - Mobile Phone:86+13008857268